barisozmen/build-ai-startup-course/README.md

 4. **Nginx Web Server Setup** - Install and configure Nginx as a proper web server for your application.
 5. **Django Setup** - Install and configure Django to create a web application framework.
 6. **Ghibli Style Image Conversion App** - Build a web application that transforms user images into Studio Ghibli art style.
+   - **Chat Application with OpenAI API** - Optionally, add a chat application that integrates with OpenAI's API to provide intelligent responses to user queries.
 7. **User System and Authentication** - Set up user registration, login, and profile management.

 Optionals:
 - **Custom Domain Setup** - Purchase a domain name from Namecheap and connect it to your application.
 - **Stripe Payment System** - Subscription payments for premium features.
+- **Logging with Logfire** - Set up structured loggings
+- **PM2 Process Manager** - Linux process manager setup, for keeping the app running robustly

 ## Project Overview